kewalaka/passwords/README.md

 $cert | Export-PfxCertificate -FilePath "C:\Admin\Certs\MyCertificateAndKey.pfx" -Password $mypwd -Force
 ```

-We then take the resulting PFX file and copy it to the target machine that will run the script and need to decrypt the password
+We then take the resulting PFX file and copy it to the target machine that will run the script and need to decrypt the password, from [Stage2-ImportCertificate.ps1](https://github.com/kewalaka/passwords/blob/master/Option%204/Stage2-ImportCertificate.ps1)

 ``` powershell
 # Assumes the .pfx file generated above has been copied to c:\Admin\MyCertificateAndKey.pfx